 Felonious Assault: Felonious Assault refers to assault that involved the use of a dangerous weapon.
 However, isn’t limited to only a gun, a knife or brass knuckles.
 Numerous things can qualify as dangerous weapons if they can be used to harm someone else.
 A beer bottle, a glass ashtray and even tools can count as dangerous weapons.
 This charge is a felony under Michigan law and is punishable by up to four years in prison and fines of up to $2,000, or both.

 Michigan law includes several other assault charges that are much more serious.
 Assault with Intent to do Great Bodily Harm Less Than Murder and Assault with Intent to Commit Murder are both felonies that are punished very harshly.
-Join us next time as we discuss these other types of assault and whether they are affected by your relationship to the victim.

 Until then, if you or a loved one have been charged with Domestic Violence or Assault in Michigan, contact us immediately at 866-766-5245.
 The highly skilled defense attorneys at The Kronzek Firm have decades of experience successfully defending clients who have been accused of assault, felonious assault, domestic violence and many other crimes in Michigan.
 Our proven results are a testament to the hard work and dedication we commit to in every single case we take on.
 Call us today.
 We are here to help you.